james-cranley/slurmtools/README.md

 ## slurmer

-Generates SLURM batch scripts from a file of shell commands—designed for both simple and high-throughput submission scenarios.
+Generates SLURM batch scripts from a plain text file of commands.
+By default commands will be executed in series, however there is a seamless parallelisation (`--array`/`--parallel`) if each line is an independent job.

 **Key features:**